In-patient luxury rehab center in Thailand

 Biological differences and genetics are potential causes of bipolar disorder.
 Patients with this condition tend to have physical changes in their brains.
 The genetic component of bipolar disorder stems from the fact that the risk is higher among persons whose first-degree relative has this condition.

 Effects of bipolar disorder include damaged relationships, poor work or school performance, legal and financial problems, suicidal thoughts, and attempts.
-Besides the person with bipolar disorder, their friends and family also feel the consequences due to changes in the patient’s behavior and mood.
+Besides the person with bipolar disorder, their friends and family feel the consequences due to changes in the patient’s behavior and mood.

+Diagnosis of bipolar disorder includes a physical exam, psychiatric assessment, mood charting, and criteria from DSM-5.
 No two people have identical experiences with bipolar disorder.
 Sudden episodes of depression followed by mania contribute to feelings of hopelessness and helplessness.
 Patients develop low self-esteem, especially because the condition affects their decision-making.
-Bipolar disorder also changes eating and sleeping patterns, meaning it can affect the physical health of a patient too.
+Bipolar disorder changes eating and sleeping patterns, meaning it affects the physical health of a patient too.

 2. Antisocial personality disorder